 Click “Accept Permanently” to accept your Chromecast’s certificate.

-When you try streaming in the future, you’ll just need to use the Video > Render menu to scan and connect.
+When you try streaming in the future, you’ll just need to use the Playback > Render menu to scan and connect.
 Afterwards, you can play video files without accepting the certificate prompt again.

 Help, It Didn’t Work!

 Having problems?
 This feature may just need some more time in the oven.
 If this VLC feature doesn’t work well for you at the moment, try another way to watch local video files on your Chromecast.